privacyidea/privacyidea/doc/installation/debian.rst

 With this config file in place you can create the database tables, the encryption key and the audit keys::

-   pi-manage.py createdb
+   pi-manage createdb
-   pi-manage.py create_enckey
+   pi-manage create_enckey
-   pi-manage.py create_audit_keys
+   pi-manage create_audit_keys

 Now you can create the first administrator::

-   pi-manage.py admin add administrator email@domain.tld
+   pi-manage admin add administrator email@domain.tld

 The system is set up.
 You now only need to configure the Apache2 webserver.